 The Kingdom is Near

 Jesus proclaimed that the Kingdom of Heaven was near, or close at hand.
 This could mean that it was coming soon.
 Or it could mean that it has close physical proximity.
 It seems to me that both of these ideas were included in what Jesus taught.
 The kingdom would be established in the near future.
-And it was a kingdom that was nearby, a kingdom that we enter by faith.
+And it was a kingdom that was nearby, a kingdom that we would enter by faith.

-After Jesus death and resurrection that kingdom Jesus came to establish did have actual existence.
-In Colossians 1:13 Paul tells us that God “has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves.”
-As believers in the Lord Jesus, we are now in his kingdom, not just some time in the future.
+After Jesus’ death and resurrection, that kingdom Jesus came to establish did have actual existence.
+In Colossians 1:13, Paul tells us that God “has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves.”
+As believers in the Lord Jesus, we are now in his kingdom, not just sometime in the future.

 A Future Kingdom

 But there is also a future aspect to the kingdom.
-In 2 Timothy 4:18 Paul says that “The Lord will rescue me from every evil attack and will bring me safely to his heavenly kingdom.
+In 2 Timothy 4:18, Paul says, “The Lord will rescue me from every evil attack and will bring me safely to his heavenly kingdom.
 To him be glory for ever and ever.”
 While he is a citizen of the kingdom now, he is living in a foreign land.
 But he is anticipating a time in the future, when his physical life comes to an end, and he will be brought home into the full reality of that kingdom.

 There are some who understand that there will be a physical restoration of the kingdom of Israel on this earth.
 This position is held by those who demand a physical and literal interpretation of the promises concerning a kingdom.
 But, it seems to me, that would be somewhat anticlimactic if Jesus is indeed the fulfillment of the Prophets and their message about a renewed kingdom.
 What better fulfillment of these prophecies could there be than what Jesus has already done.